PierreTDarancet/pierretdarancet.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 We are a group interested in the theory of optical, electronic, thermal, and mechanical response of low-symmetry materials, including nanomaterials, interfaces, and correlated materials.
-We are part of the [Theory and Modeling group] (https://cnm.anl.gov/group/Theory-and-Modeling) at the [Center for Nanoscale Materials (CNM)] (https://cnm.anl.gov/) at [Argonne National Laboratory] (https://www.anl.gov/).
-Our research is highly collaborative in nature and leverages the extraordinary context of the [Department of Energy] (https://www.energy.gov/science/bes/basic-energy-sciences) [Scientific User Facilities] (https://science.osti.gov/bes/suf/User-Facilities/Nanoscale-Science-Research-Centers).
-If our research interests you, consider [becoming a CNM user] (https://cnm.anl.gov/pages/user-quick-start-guide)!
+We are part of the [Theory and Modeling group](https://cnm.anl.gov/group/Theory-and-Modeling) at the [Center for Nanoscale Materials (CNM)](https://cnm.anl.gov/) at [Argonne National Laboratory](https://www.anl.gov/).
+Our research is highly collaborative in nature and leverages the extraordinary context of the [Department of Energy] (https://www.energy.gov/science/bes/basic-energy-sciences) [Scientific User Facilities](https://science.osti.gov/bes/suf/User-Facilities/Nanoscale-Science-Research-Centers).
+If our research interests you, consider [becoming a CNM user](https://cnm.anl.gov/pages/user-quick-start-guide)!